uclahs-cds/pipeline-call-gSV/README.md

 ### 2. Calling Copy Number Variants

 The second step of the pipeline identifies CNVs.
 To do this, Delly requires an aligned and sorted BAM file, as well as the BCF output from the SV calling step (to refine breakpoints) and a mappability map.
 Any CNVs identified are annotated and output as a single BCF file.
+For convenience, the pipeline also outputs a gzipped CNV VCF file.

 Currently the following filters are applied by Delly when calling CNVs.
 Parameters with a "call-gSV default" can be updated in the sample specific nextflow [config](config/template.config) file.
 <br>